 In order for the squeegee system to operate properly the parts have to be assembled properly.
-The space between the bottom of the "Squeegee triangle plate" - E, and the "squeegee trail arm" - C, must be exactly 7/8" on all models but the 390, the 390 measurement is 1 3/8".
+The stack height of the black grommets between the bottom of the "Squeegee triangle plate" - E, and the "squeegee trail arm" - C, must be exactly 1 1/8".
 If this dimension is incorrect you will never get the squeegee blade adjusted properly.
+Also the amount of exposed thread on the top of the casters needs to be 1.75".
 If you believe you are having problems with this adjustment, please call the factory: 800 634-4060.